Table of Contents

 So are you doing worse or better than your average jeweler?
 Can you create efficiencies in your photography process?
 Read along and find out!

 Jewelry is considered to be one of the most difficult genres of photography.
 There are very fine details that can only be captured with special equipment.
 There are also the reflective properties of the metals and the unique colors of gemstones which require extensive technical knowledge and experience to capture beautifully.

-Therefore, jewelry photography has remained mysterious and very secretive for decades – many have attempted and failed miserably, and only a handful have been able to master it.
-For those who’ve mastered jewelry, almost none of them will share their techniques in fear that they’ll be stolen.
-That is why professional jewelry photography can charge exorbitant prices for their services.
+Therefore, jewelry photography has remained mysterious and secretive for decades – many have attempted and failed miserably, and only a handful have been able to master it.
+For those who’ve mastered jewelry, almost none of them will share their techniques for fear that they’ll be stolen.
+That is why professional jewelry photographers can charge exorbitant prices for their services.

 So while we have experts on the side of the spectrum that can produce exceptional results, we have your average jeweler who simply needs images for their online website or something to share with customers and social media on the go.

 Your average jeweler with little or no photography experience is left with very few options.
 It’s either they figure it out themselves or get someone else to do it for them.
 But at what cost?